leehodges/CodeLabsApi/README.md

 ### Existing Project

 1. master.key already exist
-    * Obtain master.key from Heroku
+    * Obtain master.key
-        * Or from your team lead if you do  not have access
+      *from your team lead if you do  not have access

 2. Paste the master.key from your team lead/heroku and save
 3. run EDITOR="code --wait" bin/rails credentials:edit